bechatman/bechatman.github.io/_posts/2016-01-01-modernizing.md

 Then the bottom fell out of the effort.

-Our two person "team" was cut to just me due to budget constraints, and I also was saddled with handling email marketing, all news releases and internal communications and even became a city photographer.
+The "team" was cut to just me due to budget constraints, and I also was saddled with handling email marketing, writing news releases and developing internal communications.

 In spite of this, I took this an opportunity to modernize the site further.

 The news releases were changed into website posts, which were linked in a new email newsletter.
-I created improved navigation, but used the increase in photography available to better highlight news.
+I created improved navigation, but used my amateur interest in photography to put photos to the content and better highlight news.

 Then, in 2013, while sitting at a communications conference in a presentation about the importance of mobile, I decided to take what I knew about responsive layouts and apply it to the city site.
 I did a slight graphic refresh and made the site mobile responsive (a design still available on the [Fort Worth Library website](http://fortworthtexas.gov/library/)).

+The actual coding took two weeks, but it took two months to get the necessary approvals and to prepare many content pages for the change.
+Add in all of the other tasks on my plate, and it started adding up.

 <figure class="side-by-side">
 <div>